tuplexyz/SARS-CoV-2_N-Cytokine_Docking/README.md

 singularity run -B N_cytokine_docking/cluster_tests/:/experiments,/state/partition1/user/seqer:/state/partition1/user/seqer haddock.sif /experiments/SARS-CoV-2_N_Wu1__CXCL12beta/run-docking.csh /experiments/SARS-CoV-2_N_Wu1__CXCL12beta/
 ```
 Also note, the default time limit of 30 min for interactive sessions is not enough for HADDOCK to finish.
-We need to put these into a mapper script (and possibly reducer script to cleanup the run files.
+We need to put these into a mapper script (and possibly reducer script to cleanup the run files).

 ### UNCC HPC Tests
 ```bash